nuggetswise/cursorflow/implementation-plan/dev-implementation/INTEGRATION_GUIDE.md

 ## 🔗 **Integration Overview**

 This guide provides comprehensive instructions for integrating CursorFlow's various components with **MCP (Model Context Protocol) as the primary approach**.
-The integration focuses on seamless Cursor IDE experience through MCP commands, with CLI and extension options as secondary interfaces.
+The integration focuses on seamless Cursor IDE experience through MCP commands.

+> **Note**: CLI option documentation is available in the `../cli-option/` folder for secondary implementation details.

 ---